Blog

 A person who would like to set up a recurring monthly donation of $50 isn’t likely to be the same person who will bid $10,000 on an item at a charity auction.
 If you’re asking the first person to attend your big-ticket auction, then you’re unlikely to get many attendees.

 You need a good match between the type of campaign you want to run and the donor profile you’d like to attract.
-A glitzy gala evening attracts a different crowd to a fun run.
-A guest speaker attracts a different crowd to a concert.
+A glitzy gala evening attracts a different crowd than a fun run.
+A guest speaker attracts a different crowd than a concert.
 We’d start with the donor profile first, before determining the type of fundraising campaign.
-This way you can ensure you keep it donor-centered.
+This way you can ensure you keep your fundraising strategies donor-centered.

 How to create a donor profile